Before I'm Over You: Background and content

 Before I'm Over You was Lynn's second studio album and second with the Decca label.
 Lynn had previously recorded and released singles for the Zero label, which brought her first major hit in 1960.
 With the assistance of The Wilburn Brothers, Lynn signed with Decca Records in 1961 and released her first album with the label in 1963.
-Sessions for her second album took place between 1962 and 1964 at two separate studios in Nashville, Tennessee: the Bradley Studio and the Columbia Studio.
-All of the sessions were produced by Owen Bradley.
+Sessions for her second album took place between 1962 and 1964 at the Bradley Studios, later operating as the Columbia Studio, in Nashville's Music Row.
+All of the sessions were produced by the studio's co-founder, Owen Bradley.

 The album consisted of 12 tracks.
 One of these tracks were self-composed by Lynn herself ("Where Were You") and another was composed by her husband ("This Haunted House.")
 The latter song was written about the death of Patsy Cline, who was Lynn's good friend and mentor.
 Additional songs on the album were written by other songwriters and some had also been recorded previously.
 This included "Loose Talk," which was first a major country hit for Carl Smith.
 Also featured is a cover of Bob Wills's "My Shoes Keep Walking Back to You" and Brenda Lee's "Fool No. 1."
 Lynn had originally recorded the demonstration tape of "Fool No. 1" before even being signed to Decca Records.
 Lynn's version was heard by producer Owen Bradley, who signed her to the record label shortly after receiving the demo recording.
 Lynn re-recorded the song for Decca for this release.